 Dome fee: A ticket for the dome costs € 6 euros if you climb the 551 steps or € 8 to take the elevator midway up.
 From the elevator, it’s another 320 steps to the top.
 Allow about an hour for the dome experience.

-When To Go: Try to avoid going on Wednesdays or Sunday if there is a papal appearance.
+When To Go: Try to avoid going to Vatican City on Wednesdays or Sunday, if there is a papal appearance.
 It will be unbearably crowded.

 5. Castle Sant’Angelo

-Castle Sant'Angelo is a 2,000 year old landmark in Rome Italy.
-It's one of Rome's must see ruins and archaeological sites.
-As a national museum, it's official name is the Museo Nazionale di Castle Sant'Angelo.
+You’ll end you one day in Vatican City itinerary with a visit to Castle Sant’Angelo.
+The castle is a 2,000 year old landmark in Rome Italy.
+It’s one of Rome’s must see ruins and archaeological sites.
+As a national museum, it’s official name is the Museo Nazionale di Castle Sant’Angelo.

 There’s honestly a lot to see inside, spooky passageways and sumptuous salons.
 You’ll also get a stair stepping workout.
 From the entrance, a winding spiral subterranean ramp leads you up five floors.